ntnu-ai-lab/ai4iot-calib-pipeline/docs/acumos.md

 ![image](https://user-images.githubusercontent.com/45718165/137911369-dcd0ab85-5362-403d-9bb4-89c2e984333c.png)

-Save the file and extract it locally.
+Save the file , extract it locally, and `cd solution`.
+From now on, we assume the user is working within the solution folder.

 ### Set up kubernetes and containers